binipringle/intro-to-dh/_texts/1-command-line.md

 ---

-*Adapted from Introduction to the Command Line by Kelsey Chatlosh, Patrick Smyth, Mary Catherine Kinniburgh, and Jojo Karlin for Digital Research Institute (DRI) Curriculum by Graduate Center Digital Initiatives (GCDI).
-Copyright GCDI with CC BY-SA 4.0.*
+*Adapted from [Introduction to the Command Line](https://github.com/GC-DRI/command-line) by Kelsey Chatlosh, Patrick Smyth, Mary Catherine Kinniburgh, and Jojo Karlin for [Graduate Center Digital Research Institute](https://gcdri.commons.gc.cuny.edu/) [January 2020 Curricula](https://gcdri.commons.gc.cuny.edu/curricula/january-2020-workshops/).
+Copyright (c) 2020-present Sabina Pringle with [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/legalcode)*

 ---

 # Overview and learning goals

 Many of us have had some interaction with computers, and can explain what a screen and a cursor are, and how to point and click on icons.
 When we do this, we are relying on a graphical user interface, or GUI (pronounced "gooey!").